open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/manual.md

 The [OpenTelemetrySdk](https://github.com/open-telemetry/opentelemetry-swift/blob/main/Sources/OpenTelemetrySdk/OpenTelemetrySdk.swift#L37) provides limited functionality in its default configuration.
 For more useful functionality, some configuration is required.

-The default registered `TracerProvider` and `MetricProvider` are not configured with an exported.
+The default registered `TracerProvider` and `MetricProvider` are not configured with an exporter.
 There are several [exporters](https://github.com/open-telemetry/opentelemetry-swift/tree/main/Sources/Exporters) available depending on your needs.
 Below we will explore configuring the OTLP exporter, which can be used for sending data to the [opentelemetry-collector](https://github.com/open-telemetry/opentelemetry-collector).

 ```swift